How much do you really want to know about what it takes to become a rocket scientist in today’s world? Or in the near future?

 That began a long and winding journey in the aerospace engineering field.
 After obtaining two degrees in aerospace engineering and working as an engineer for about 15 years, Brett moved into project management.

-Brett has two patents pending for commercial aviation applications, a published music album, and a prolific (although sometimes unpredictable) online presence.
+Brett has channeled his creative energies into rewarding results: three aviation patents, a published music album, and a broad (although unpredictable) online presence.
 He also has an adventurous personal life with a family and various pets.

 Fill out the questions below.
 Subscribe to get plugged into future transmissions.
 Then start your trajectory forward by deciding How To Be a Rocket Scientist.